 Fewer explosions and fires with EVs

-Last year’s Chevy Bolt and Hyundai Kona recalls attracted a lot of negative attention to lithium ion batteries, but the risk of fire or explosion is greatly exaggerated.
+Almost everyone remembers the news coverage around the battery recalls for Chevy Bolt and Hyundai Kona.
+A lot of negative attention was given to lithium ion batteries, but the fact is that the risk of fire or explosion is greatly exaggerated.
 Battery electric vehicles actually have the lowest risk of fire, as compared to gas cars and hybrids.

-Another fact that should offer comfort is that there is no flammable gas in an EV.
-While gasoline can burst into flames on impact, high voltage batteries have automatic disconnects in the event of a collision, and there are manual disconnects for emergency responders (and mechanics).
-Of course, EV fires do still attract a lot of headlines, but as with any new technology, there is an adjustment period.
+Another fact that is often overlooked is this: what exactly powers our conventional, gas cars?
+None other than highly flammable gasoline, which is known burst into flames on impact or with any spark.
+Meanwhile, high voltage batteries have automatic disconnects in the event of a collision, and there are manual disconnects for emergency responders (and mechanics).
+Of course, there are still EV fires, and they do still attract a lot of headlines.
+However, don't let the media scare tactics work - there are far more gasoline fires every day, but they just are not reported.

 Lower center of gravity with electric cars